slatedocs/slate/source/includes/accesstype/_release_notes.md

 This section contains important Accestype release notes.
 For any queries, please write to us at [support@quintype.com](mailto:support@quintype.com).

+## 6 Aug 2018 Release Notes - Accesstype

+### Enhancements and bug fixes:
+1. Wallets API - Link wallets of [Simpl](https://getsimpl.com) and [PayTm](https://paytm.com) with publishers.
+Documentation available [here](#post-subscriber-wallet-token)
+2. Emails sent out to subscribers have a new look.
+3. Enhancements to help reconcile subscription failures using Android Pay if any.
+4. Minor bug fixes.

 ## 10 Jul 2018 Release Notes - Accesstype

 ### Enhancements and bug fixes: